dalenewman/Transformalize/README.md

 ![Relational to Star](Files/er-to-star.png)

 Relational is on the left, and star-schema is on the right.
-To create a star-schema, all of the foreign keys are moved to the center (fact table).
+To create a star-schema, all of the foreign keys in the relational model are moved to the center (the fact table).
 This makes data retrieval faster.

 Additionally, Transformalize can move data from the star-schema to a completely denormalized (flat) output.
 In a flattened output, all of the keys, *plus all of the descriptive information* is moved to one "flat" output.